rampatra/wedding-website/README.md

 for rsvp feature.

 # About Me
-My name is Ram.
+Hello, my name is Ram.
 I am a Software Engineer at [Oath](https://www.oath.com/).
 I enjoy making teeny tiny applications in my leisure time and this is one of them.
 Now that my wedding is over, I am open-sourcing it.
+Hope you like it!

 # Contribute
 More than happy for PRs or [gifts](https://www.paypal.me/ramswaroop) :)